Marneus68/spac/README.md

     Usage: spac <directory> <filename>

         <directory> : directory containing the resources to package
-        <filename> : name of the golong source file packaging all the resoucres
+        <filename> : name of the golang source file packaging all the resources

 `spac` functions by traversing the directory pointed out by the first argument, adding the content of each file in a golang source file pointed by the second